vimtaai/book-javascript/docs/welcome.md

 While this Guide is available in a "book" format as well, it is intended to be a "living" document, continuously improved, revised, and updated.
 Regular fixes and updates are planned in the future.

+## About the author

+The main author of this Guide is **Márton Visnovitz**, Hungarian software developer with a background in computer science, environmental science and education.
+His PhD research focused on using web programming and web technologies as a means of teaching programming in school and on a university level.

 ## Acknowledgement

 This Guide is based on and is a spiritual successor the Hungarian language teacher's handbook web programming <span lang="hu">"Böngésző mint alkalmazásfejlesztési platform"</span> (ISBN 978-963-284-993-5) from 2017.
 This Guide serves as both an English version, a revision, and an extension with a new and modern pedagogical approach.

 ## Legal information

 This guide is available free of charge to use for anyone.
-It is released under the [CC-BY-NC-SA 4.0 license](../LICENSE.md) by author Márton Visnovitz and co-authors.
+It is released under the [CC-BY-NC-SA 4.0 license](https://github.com/vimtaai/book-javascript/blob/master/LICENSE.md) by author Márton Visnovitz and co-authors.
 If you would like to create derivative works from it, feel free to contact the authors.
-If you would like to contribute to the development of this guide, check out the [contribution guidelines](../CONTRIBUTING.md).
+If you would like to contribute to the development of this guide, check out the [contribution guidelines]([CONTRIBUTING.md](https://github.com/vimtaai/book-javascript/blob/master/CONTRIBUTING.md)).

 [2a]: ../2a%20-%20Developing%20Applications